 STIRLING, Andrew.
 1793? — Calcutta 23.5.1830.
 British Civil Servant in India.
-“Son of Admiral Stirling, educated at Haileybury, 1811-12.
-To India in 1813.”
+Son of Admiral Stirling of Woburn, Surrey, educated at Haileybury, 1811-12.
+To India in 1813.
 After College of Fort William 1814 Assistant to Resident in Delhi, then Commissioner’s Secretary in Cuttack until 1828.
 “Persian Secretary to Government and Deputy Secretary in the Political Department; Private secretary to W. B. Bayley while Acting as Governor-General, 1828.”
+Died after short illness.

 – “History of the Rájas of Orissa, from the reign of Rája Yudhistira.
 Translated from the Vansávali”, JASB 6, 1837, 756-766.

 Sources: Buckland, Dictionary; Kopf 1969, 230.

 Last Updated on 2 months by Admin